rwieruch/blog_robinwieruch_content/tips-to-learn-react-redux.md

 In container components you prepare the data and callbacks for your presenter components.
 Even more you can pass dependencies or business logic to your presenter components to keep them pure.
 Container components are most of the time ES6 class components which handle events or manage internal state.

-In Redux a better name for a Container Component is Connected Component.
-These components are connected to the Redux store to derive and manipulate state from/in the Redux store.
+In Redux a better name for a Container Component is a Connected Component.
+These components are connected to the Redux store to derive and manipulate state via the Redux store.

 Container components care about how things work.
 Presenter components care about how things look.
-You might want to have a more in depth read about the topic by {{% a_blank "Dan Abramaov" "https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.23letl4w2" %}}.
+You might want to have a more in depth read about the topic by {{% a_blank "Dan Abramov" "https://medium.com/@dan_abramov/smart-and-dumb-components-7ca2f9a7c7d0#.23letl4w2" %}}.

 {{% chapter_header "When to use Container Components" "whenContainerComponents" %}}